 - Some people can’t afford and/or don’t need full coverage.
 These people can save money with a plan that lets them share out-of-pocket costsOut-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
 These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments..

-- Medicare Supplement Plan KMedicare Supplement Plan K is one of two unique Medicare supplements with shared-cost coverage and an annual out-of-pocket limit.
-This is a plan that works for people looking for help with certain Original Medicare costs... is a cost-sharing Medigap plan with an annual limit.
+Medicare Supplement Plan KMedicare Supplement Plan K is one of two unique Medicare supplements with shared-cost coverage and an annual out-of-pocket limit.
+This is a plan that works for people looking for help with certain Original Medicare costs... is one of two shared-cost Medigap plans.
+The other is Plan L.

 The best way to compare Medigap policies is to look at a chart: